I've been planning a gap year to China and India for a while. If you had to pick just one, which would it be? Why?

 I'm not going to suggest which you should visit if you have to make a choice.
 Pre 15th century these two giants accounted for about 60% of world trade and prosperity, a position they are rapidly returning to.
 Both have amazing ancient cultures and there is loads to do, see and understand.

 But whichever you choose, try to do more than scratch the surface.
-There are some fantastic classic travel books about both of these places (perhaps a separate question if you'd like some suggestions). about 7 years ago
+There are some fantastic classic travel books about both of these places (perhaps a separate question if you'd like some suggestions). almost 8 years ago

 I agree with Original Nomad, either one of them would be perfect for a long trip, and they are very comparable due to size and population.